-- 1. Include the tree protection detail located in the VT Design Standard Detail Library in the drawing package as the required tree protection. - 2.
-Tree protection fencing must be installed around existing trees noted to remain on plans within the fenced area.
-Fencing shall extend a distance from the trunk of 11⁄4 feet per each inch of trunk diameter or 6 feet, whichever is greater.
-For example, a tree with a 12-inch trunk diameter shall be fenced 15 feet from the trunk (30-foot diameter). - 3.
-Fencing must be installed prior to any equipment arrival on the site.
+- 1. Tree protection fencing is required for all trees within construction limit fencing or as noted on plans for projects where no construction limit fencing is specified. - 2.
+Tree protection fencing shall be installed around existing trees noted to remain on plans within the fenced area.
+Fencing shall be installed and maintained at a distance from the trunk equal to 1.5 feet per inch of trunk diameter as measured at 4.5 feet above grade (DBH) or 10 feet, whichever is greater.
+For example, a tree with a 12-inch trunk diameter shall be fenced 18 feet from the trunk (36-foot diameter).
+See the tree protection detail located in the VT Design Standard Detail Library for specific requirements for tree protection zones (TPZ).
+Alternative shapes and sizes of TPZ may be considered on sites with size or location constraints and must be approved by the University Arborist office. - 3.
+Fencing shall be installed before any equipment is placed on the site.
 Work may not begin until fencing is installed. - 4.
-Fencing shall be galvanized chain link, 4-feet minimum height.
-Plastic fencing and wood stakes/T-posts, or snow fencing are not acceptable. - 5.
-Fence shall be maintained for the duration of the project and shall not be removed without the University's permission. - 6.
-No material storage, vehicles, or any other activity shall occur at any time within tree protection fencing.
-Coordinate with VT PM if any landscape maintenance is required while the tree protection is installed. - 7.
-Contractor may be required to pay for tree replacement and/or soil compaction remediation costs if there is any incursion into tree protection zones.
+Fencing shall be galvanized chain link with a minimum height of 4 feet.
+The use of plastic fencing or snow fencing with wood stakes or T-posts is not acceptable. - 5.
+Fencing shall be maintained for the duration of the project and shall not be removed without permission from the University Arborist.

+- 6. No material storage, vehicles, or any other activity shall occur at any time within tree protection fencing.
+Coordinate with the VT PM if any landscape maintenance is required while the tree protection is installed. - 7.
+Contractors shall pay for tree asset appraisal, replacement, and soil compaction remediation costs, as directed by the University Arborist office, if there is any incursion into tree protection zones.